-An Apple family that plays together, saves together.
-With Family Sharing on the iPhone, mom, dad and the kids can share purchases from the App Store, iTunes and iBooks - up to six people.
+An Apple family that plays together saves together.
+With Family Sharing on the iPhone, Mom, Dad and the kids can share purchases from the App Store, iTunes and iBooks with up to six people.
 You can still keep your own iTunes accounts, too.
-When Junior wants to make a purchase, you'll receive an alert via the "Ask to Buy" features, so you can keep better tabs on what he's downloading and also prevent bill shock.
+When Junior wants to make a purchase, you receive an alert via the Ask to Buy feature, so you can keep better tabs on what he's downloading and also prevent bill shock.

-10. Best Support and Help
+10. Best support and help

-When you have a problem with your Android phone, you can try online forums or calling your carrier.
-But with the iPhone, you can tap into a vast database of useful help articles on Apple's website, get help via live chat, or you can schedule an appointment at an Apple Store Genius Bar.
+When you have a problem with your Android phone, you can try finding a solution on online forums or calling your carrier.
+But with the iPhone, you can tap into a vast database of useful help articles on Apple's website, get help via live chat or schedule an appointment at an Apple Store Genius Bar.

 With the exception of the Pixel line, Google doesn't have this kind of direct relationship with its customers.
 For other Android phones, you have to go through your carrier or the phone maker, and you won’t see the same level of service.